 So Daddy’s long-time wife Eva, in short time and even shorter order, damned their marriage to hell by asking for a damnable divorce!
 And, in even shorter order, ordered Daddy out of her house because, in her book, he was a bastard who had basically badly bungled.

-In other words, he’d left his first wife mentally and mortally wounded, which culminated in her making a bumble-beeline straight for the Maricopa County Courthouse line,* dragging along, behind, hers and Pa’s eleven kids — the youngest still in the womb?*
+In other words, he’d left his first wife mentally and mortally wounded, which culminated in her making a bumble-beeline straight for the Maricopa County Courthouse,* dragging behind hers and Pa’s eleven kids — the youngest still in the womb?*

 While at it, she obtained a Restraining Order … barring him from her and their kids’ from then on … and quite well forever!
 (Tears!!)
 So Daddy never saw his and Eva’s babies again until his last child, Vonda, was around seventeen!